-- EXECUTIVE with reasonable out-placement assistance and a severance payment (contingent upon EXECUTIVE executing a form of release satisfactory to QUAKER) that shall be equal to twelve (12) months' base salary calculated at EXECUTIVE's then current rate. - 9) This Employment Agreement also can be terminated (and thereby terminate EXECUTIVE's employment with QUAKER) at any time and without notice by "Termination for Cause."
+EXECUTIVE with reasonable out-placement assistance and a severance payment (contingent upon EXECUTIVE executing a form of release satisfactory to QUAKER) that shall be equal to twelve (12) months' base salary calculated at EXECUTIVE's then current rate.

+- 9) This Employment Agreement also can be terminated (and thereby terminate EXECUTIVE's employment with QUAKER) at any time and without notice by "Termination for Cause."
 Termination for Cause means EXECUTIVE's employment with QUAKER shall have been terminated by QUAKER by reason of either: - a) The willful and continued failure (following written notice) by EXECUTIVE to execute his duties under this Employment Agreement; or - b) The willful engaging by EXECUTIVE in a continued course of misconduct which is materially injurious to QUAKER, monetarily or otherwise. - 10) EXECUTIVE represents and warrants to QUAKER that: - a) there are no restrictions, agreements, or understandings whatsoever to which EXECUTIVE is a party which would prevent or make unlawful his execution of this Employment Agreement or his employment hereunder; and - b) his execution of this Employment Agreement and his employment hereunder shall not constitute a breach of any contract agreement, or understanding, oral or written, to which he is a party or by which he is bound. - 11) This Employment Agreement together with the Addenda hereto contains all the agreements and understandings between the parties hereto with respect to EXECUTIVE's employment by QUAKER and supersedes all prior or contemporaneous agreements with respect thereto and shall be binding upon and for the benefit of the parties hereto and their respective personal representatives, successors, and assigns.
 This Employment Agreement shall be governed by and construed in accordance with the laws of the Netherlands.

-IN WITNESS WHEREOF, QUAKER has caused this Employment Agreemed be hereunto affixed and attested by its Corporate Secretary, and EXECUTIVE signed by its President, thereunto duly authorized, and its corporate seal to hereunto set his hand and seal all as of the day and year first above written.
-ATTEST: (SEAL) QUAK ER CHEMICAL CORPORATION /s/ D. Jeffry Benoliel By: /s/ Joseph W. Bauer D. Jeffry Benoliel Corporate Secretary Joseph W. Bauer President and Chief Operating Officer WITNESS:
+IN WITNESS WHEREOF, QUAKER has caused this Employment Agreement to be signed by its President, thereunto duly authorized, and its corporate seal to be hereunto affixed and attested by its Corporate Secretary, and EXECUTIVE has hereunto set his hand and seal all as of the day and year first above written.

+Joseph W. Bauer